 4 limitations of call boxes

-After learning about the different kinds of call boxes are and how they work, you’re ready to learn about their limitations.
+Now that you know the different kinds of call boxes and how they work, let’s discuss their limitations.

 - Not cloud-based